Husna's story: Terror attack survivor Farid Ahmed pens tribute book to slain wife

 On March 15 last year Husna Ahmed was killed at the Al Noor mosque during the Christchurch terror attack.
 Her husband Farid Ahmed managed to escape and survive.
 Over the last year he has had to learn how to navigate life without his beloved wife.
 He has penned a book about his experience - which is also a tribute to his wife and carries his enduring message of forgiveness.
 The book, published by Allen & Unwin, goes on sale on Tuesday and Ahmed is donating all royalties from sales to St John Ambulance.
+The extract below has been abridged.

 he pain I felt when I learned, at last, that my wife had been killed hit me like a wall of wind.